Candied Pecans Recipe

 - Sugar.
 White sugar works best, but brown sugar and coconut sugar can also be used.
 Avoid liquid sweeteners like maple syrup, as they can make for a tough, sticky candy coating.

 - Water.
-Replaces the need for any egg white by creating a mock syrup with the sugar, which crystalizes over the nuts.
+Replaces the need for egg whites by creating a mock syrup with sugar, which crystallizes over the nuts.

 - Vanilla extract.
 Gives a light vanilla flavor.